top of page

 We arrived with high expectations, as we've enjoyed scent and flavour interactive exhibits all over the world, mainly at the visitor experiences of drinks and perfume brands.
 However, most of the scent dispensers had little to no smell, or were broken, and the host in the room looked completely bored and didn't interact with anyone.

 I was excited to learn that in December 2023, the redesigned Scent Discovery opened, so we only just missed it.
+The redesigned space looks far more promising than what we encountered, and the ambition behind it is clear.

 Two people walk past a textured wall with swirling line art and bottles on display at World of Coca-Cola.
 Text reads: "Does your nose know?"
 Modern interior.